 It’s important to know that recovery is possible.
 At Northpoint Recovery, we’ve been lucky enough to watch hundreds of addicts get sober.
 We want to help you do the same.

-Northpoint Recovery is a professional detox and rehab facility located in Boise, ID.
-Our facility is just an 80-minute flight from Seattle.
+Northpoint Washington is a professional detox and rehab facility located in Edmonds, WA.
+Our facility is just about 15 minutes away from Kenmore.

 When a drug or alcohol habit becomes overwhelming, it’s important to get support.
 Northpoint can offer the support you need.